Gun laws in Pennsylvania: Concealed carry and transport

 Individuals in Pennsylvania are permitted to open carry firearms without a permit as long as the firearm is in plain view.
 When concealing a firearm, individuals must obtain a License To Carry Firearms from the local sheriff's' office.
 An individual must have a Pennsylvania License To Carry Firearms or a firearm license from any other state, to carry a handgun in a vehicle in Pennsylvania.
 Long guns are not allowed to be transported loaded.

 In Philadelphia, a license is required for both concealed carry, and open carry.
 A total of 31 states recognized Pennsylvania's license to concealed carry.

 When transporting firearms in Pennsylvania without a License To Carry Firearms or a firearm license from any other state, the firearm and ammunition must be in two separate containers within the vehicle.

 To apply for a license to carry in Pennsylvania, individuals must be at least 21 years of age.
 The application process requires submitting the Pennsylvania License to Carry Firearms application to the sheriff of the county in which they reside.
 Individuals who are not residents of Pennsylvania but are 21 years of age or older may submit the Application for a Pennsylvania License to Carry Firearms to any Pennsylvania County Sheriff's office along with the required fee.
+This limitation is no longer in effect because of the case ′Lara v.
+Evanchick′.